PublicGeyserConnect/MinecraftStatusBot/README.md

 - address: the connection address for the server
 - port: the port for your server

+`/server image alias url`
+This allows an image URL to be specified for the server.

 `/server remove alias`
 Used to remove a server from the saved servers list.
 - alias: the name used to save the server.